maciejg-git/litewind-alpine-documentation/components/introduction.md

 Below is a basic overview of the features and structure of the component.

-- there is only one x-data for each component
+- there is only one `x-data` for each component
-- the value of the x-data is always a function defined in the components js file
+- the value of the `x-data` is always a function defined in the components js file
-- the props of the component are provided in the data-* attributes on the main element
+- the props of the component are provided in the `data-*` attributes on the main element
-- the directives and attributes for other elements are bound with the x-bind directive
+- the directives and attributes for other elements are bound with the `x-bind` directive
 - some directives are bound directly in the template to allow cutomization.
-These inlude, for example, x-text, x-for, x-transition etc.
+These inlude, for example, `x-text`, `x-for`, `x-transition` etc.
-- some elements have class-* attributes to add styles depending on the variant of the element
+- some elements have `class-*` attributes to add styles depending on the variant of the element.
+These classes are added with the Alpine `x-bind:class` directive